 Effect of Breathing

 Your heart rate varies naturally, increasing during inhalation and decreasing during exhalation.
-Breathing influences the transmission of sympathetic and vagus impulses to the sinoatrial node and in turn controls your heart rate.
+Breathing influences the transmission of sympathetic and vagus impulses to control your heart rate.
 The vagus nerve reduces heart rate and the force of contraction, and is primarily responsible for controlling the heart’s rhythm.
 When we inhale, the vagus nerve activity is reduced and the heart rate increases.
 On exhale, activity is increased and heart rate decreases.